 David was passionate about his relationships and possessed a fervent desire to assist others in pursuing any manner of task.
 He pursued things to the “Nth” degree, approaching challenges in learning and teaching from many angles.
 When he learned, he taught, with great patience and diligence.
 From all facets of life, David was all-in, the New World Man (dubbed in college for his restorative ingenuity in the fraternity house) with the happy-go-lucky grin.
 Dave always found the time to help a neighbor or extended family member research, build and fix mechanical and personal dilemmas, exemplifying an extraordinary ability to maintain friendships and correspondence from all pockets of his life.
 He engaged people he met regularly on the train, the bus, and the local community in lively discussions and responded to the needs of his parents by chopping wood, providing clean water, arranging lawn service, snow clearing and home maintenance.
 In contrary was his un-abashment in seeking the assistance of others to get his needs met, lending a deeply meaningful human experience for all, especially Deborah.
 Elements of each relationship in his life were woven into the fabric of his zealous nature, and were graciously unmasked in his presence, reflecting a shared sense of virtuosity and safety in the nuclear union of our little foursome.

 By forty, David was a self-“made man”.
-He enjoyed a successful career surpassing his projected success, a fulfilling marriage, healthy children, a decent home, a boat, solid and diverse friendships, minimal debt and was meeting his financial goals for the future while affording to provide our family with was needed, for us all to “get the most out of life”.
+He enjoyed a successful career surpassing his projected success, a fulfilling marriage, healthy children, a decent home, a boat on the Hudson, solid and diverse friendships, minimal debt and was meeting his financial goals for the future while affording to provide our family, for us all to “get the most out of life”.
 He was smart, but unpretentious.
 Handsome but un-vain.
 His beauty was in the ways he valued his relationships with people, the earth and the life he thought he’d never have, living it to the ‘Nth’ degree.

 “GOING FOR THE ONE”